 Art Adventures PRE-COLLEGE Classes and Workshops

 The Art Adventures PRE-COLLEGE program for students in grades 9-12 is designed to provide an in-depth study of fine art and craft.
 The PRE-COLLEGE instructors are professional artists who support students in their explorations of new art techniques.
 PRE-COLLEGE workshops and classes can also help teens develop a studio practice, prepare a portfolio for college admission, and broaden their understanding of art's role in contemporary culture.

 Art Adventures Scholarships

 Full scholarships are available for any Art Adventures camp, class or workshop.
 Scholarships are awarded based upon financial need and applications are reviewed on a first-come first served basis.
-For full information about Art Adventures scholarship criteria and policies please download the Art Adventures Scholarship Application.
+For full information about Art Adventures scholarship criteria and policies please download the Art Adventures Scholarship Application and Medical Release Form.

 Art Adventures Policies